CoolJim/XFrameWorks/README.md

 ## Restrictions
 There are a few restrictions in place to protect the community:
 * At busy times, new users will be restricted from contributing
-* A pull request requires *2* people to approve until it is taken under consideration
+* A pull request requires *2* people to approve that have write access until it is taken under consideration
+## Community
+We wish that we build a communtity of helpful, kind people.
+We already have a guide to contributing, a Wiki has been set up and there is also a Code od Conduct/Ethics Code.